 8. Delicate Arch Trail

 We hiked to Delicate Arch for sunset during our trip to Arches in November 2019.
-It’s a totally unique landscape and as travel photographers we think watching the sun setting over Delicate Arch is one of the best things to do in Utah.
+It’s a totally unique landscape and as travel photographers we think watching the sun setting over Delicate Arch is one of the places you can’t miss in Utah.
 The hike is fun but the summit views make this one so special.

 9. Devils Garden Trail